tjlynch15/week4/README.md

 MPCS 50101: Homework for Week 4
 ===============================

-There is one challenge this week.
+There is just one challenge this week.

 ### Online Banking Simulation